We build furniture as

 Wood craftsmanship is a jewel that we want to preserve and nurture.
 Our furniture is made for a long life – they are future heirlooms.
 Because that is also sustainability: sufficiency.
 This term describes conscious living with few, but high-quality things, according to the motto „Identify the essential“.

 Working with solid wood requires concentration and skill from every single person at the workpiece.
-The high level of training of our master carpenters and journeymen plays a decisive role in the production of our furniture. -play a decisive role in the production of our furniture.
-This begins with the selection of the wood, which requires a trained and sensitised eye – even when assembling the raw boards, the image of the finished tabletop must be clear. the picture of the finished table top must be present in the mind.
+The high level of training of our master carpenters and journeymen plays a decisive role in the production of our furniture.
+This begins with the selection of the wood, which requires a trained and sensitised eye – even when assembling the raw boards, the image of the finished tabletop must be clear.